Provinces of Brazil: Provinces of 1821

-Changes from 1821-1889
+Changes from 1821–1889

 1821

 The captaincies of Brazil are renamed provinces.

 The present-day Uruguay is occupied by the Portuguese Army and incorporated in Brazil as its Cisplatine Province.

 1822

 Independence of Brazil, with the provinces becoming provinces of the Empire of Brazil.

 1823

 The last Brazilian provinces that remained loyal to the Portuguese Government in Lisbon adhere to the Empire of Brazil.

 1828

 Cisplatina Province became the independent state of Uruguay.

 1834

-The city of Rio de Janeiro, the imperial capital, was removed from the Province of Rio de Janeiro, and was included in the Neutral Municipality.
-At the same time, the capital of the Province of Rio de Janeiro was transferred to Niterói.
+The city of Rio de Janeiro, the imperial capital, was removed from the province of Rio de Janeiro, and was included in the Neutral Municipality.
+At the same time, the capital of the province of Rio de Janeiro was transferred to Niterói.

 1850

-Grão-Pará Province split into Amazonas Province and Pará Province.
+Grão-Pará split into Amazonas and Pará.

 1889

 In 1889 the Empire of Brazil became the Republic of the United States of Brazil and the provinces became states.
-The Neutral Municipality that included the city of Rio de Janeiro l became the Federal District.
+The Neutral Municipality that included the city of Rio de Janeiro became the Federal District.